 Leader-member exchange (LMX) describes the quality of relationships that continually develop between supervisors and employees.
-Employees that positively stand out are often considered to be in the leader’s “in-group” (or quality LMX).
+Employees who positively stand out are often considered to be in the leader’s “in-group” (or quality LMX).
 This indicates strong socioemotional bonds between supervisors and subordinates (which benefits both parties through trust, loyalty, performance, and resources).
-Numerous studies have shown that an outcome of quality LMX is employee affective commitment to the organization.
+Numerous studies have shown that an outcome of quality LMX is employee affective (or emotional) commitment to the organization.

-In other words, when employees have strong positive relationships with their supervisors, they often form an emotional attachment to the organization- one that improves performance and reduces turnover.
+In other words, when employees have strong positive relationships with their supervisors, they often form an emotional attachment to the organization, one that improves performance and reduces turnover.
 This happens because their socioemotional needs of approval and support have been met.

-However, Eisenberger et al. (2010) found that when supervisors were seen as unrepresentative of the organization (low SOE), high quality LMX lead to LESS affective commitment than when SOE was high.
-Therefore, highly representative supervisors should have a greater effect on the commitment of “in-group” employees than supervisors that are not seen as representative of the organization.
+However, the authors found that when supervisors were seen as unrepresentative of the organization (low SOE), high quality LMX lead to less affective commitment than when SOE was high.
+Therefore, highly representative supervisors should have a greater effect on the commitment of “in-group” employees, compared to supervisors who are not seen as representative of the organization.

 - Encourage supervisors to learn more about LMX and do what they can to expand their “in-group” of trusted employees